nih-cfde/use-case-library-build/.github/PULL_REQUEST_TEMPLATE.md

-Enter a title and short description of the proposed changes.
-Tag @ACharbonneau or @marisalim for help.
+---
+reviewers: nih-cfde/training
+---

-**When submitting a PR for a new use case, please be sure to provide and check the following:**
+When submitting a pull request for a new use case, please be sure to provide the following:

-Please place an 'x' between the brackets to indicate a yes answer to the questions below.

-For requesting final pull request to the master branch:
-- [ ] A descriptive title
-- [ ] Please provide a short description of the changes you're requesting.
+Title:

+Description:

-- [ ] Is this pull request mergeable?
+Is this pull request mergeable?
-- [ ] Request review from @ACharbonneau and @marisalim